michall-m/flame-basics/README.md

 ## 7. How to reproduce - step by step

+Reproducing our work is possible using the information presented in points 5, 6, and 8.

+Firstly, point 5 provides a comprehensive description of the environment configuration used in the project.
+This includes information on the software used and any other relevant resources such as files or libraries.

+Secondly, point 6 details the steps taken for installing all the necessary components for the project, such as software or libraries.

+Finally, point 8 includes detailed instructions on how to deploy a demo version of the project.
+Deploying a demo version can be useful in helping others enabling them to replicate the work or build on it further.

+Taken together, these points are essential in ensuring that the research is clear, transparent, and reproducible.
+By providing detailed descriptions of the environment configuration, installation methods, and a demo deployment, we facilitate the process of reproducing our work and enable future research to build on our findings.
 ### 7.1.
 Infrastructure as Code approach

+Cisco Flame is designed to implement the "infrastructure as code" approach, which is an emerging paradigm in software development where infrastructure is managed with the same tooling and rigor as software code.
+This approach to infrastructure management is gaining popularity, as it helps automate provisioning and deployment tasks while ensuring consistency and reproducibility.

+Flame uses Kubernetes as its underlying management platform, which provides a robust infrastructure for container orchestration.
+Kubernetes allows Flame to automate container deployment, networking, and scalability.
+Flame also employs simple JSON config files to configure the entire deployment, making it easy to manage and update better.
+With these configuration files, it's possible to manage everything from the hardware resources used to the data processing algorithms and scheduling rules.

+By implementing this approach, Flame provides an infrastructure that offers the same level of reliability, reproducibility, and consistency as software code.
+It enables developers to manage their infrastructure easily, abstracting away the need to perform manual configuration and deployment tasks.
+Overall, Flame's use of Kubernetes and simple JSON config files demonstrates how the "infrastructure as code" approach can be applied to machine learning and data science projects, making them more efficient and scalable.

 ## 8. Demo deployment steps